 When MME receives this new S1 signalling message containing the Trace Recording Session Reference and Trace Reference, the MME shall look up the IMSI/IMEI(SV) of the given call from its database and shall send the IMSI/IMEI(SV) numbers together with the Trace Recording Session Reference and Trace Reference to the Trace Collection Entity.

-When several PLMNs are supported in the RAN, for starting Trace the eNB shall only select UEs where the pLMNTarget = selectedPLMN-Identity that the UE includes in RRCConnectionSetup message 3GPP TS 36.331 [32].
+When several PLMNs are supported in the RAN, for starting Trace the eNB shall only select UEs where the pLMNTarget = selectedPLMN-Identity that the UE includes in RRCConnectionSetupComplete message 3GPP TS 36.331 [32].

 The format of the file sent to the TCE from the MME is defined in 3GPP TS 32.423 [3], clause A.2.2.